Reliability of uGMRT Band-4 Polarimetry: Results from a Quadrature Hybrid Polarizer Bypass Experiment: Results of the Experiment

 \subsection{Difference in Cross-coupling}

 Figure~\ref{leak_compare} compares the leakage amplitudes for the with QH and QH bypassed configurations.
 The difference is substantial.
-In the standard system, the QH polarizer introduces significant cross-coupling between the polarization channels, resulting in average leakage amplitudes of 10--15\%.
+In the standard system, the QH polariser introduces significant cross-coupling between the polarization channels, resulting in average leakage amplitudes of 10--15\%.
 In the bypassed configuration, where the only source of polarization mixing is the feed itself, the leakages are reduced to 2--5\%.
+A leakage amplitude that is flat across frequency is indicative of a geometric misorientation between the two dipole feeds rather than a frequency-dependent instrumental effect.
+This is because a physical misalignment of the dipoles is an achromatic property — the angle between the feeds does not change with frequency — and therefore its contribution to the cross-hand signal appears as a constant offset across the band.

+To see this formally, consider two nominally orthogonal dipoles where one is rotated by a small angle $\varepsilon$ from its ideal orientation.
+The resulting Jones matrix takes the form of a rotation matrix: